dis-button/arel_for_rails/README.md

 # multiple rails/arel versions
 Since arel is in rails, it has become even more "private" API with possibility of breaking changes - lets see how it goes.
-Article with conclusions from this repo [Does my old Arel queries work in Rails 7](https://dis-button.github.io/does_arel_work_in_rails_7)
+Article with conclusions from this repo [Does my old Arel queries work in Rails 7](https://martinskruze.com/does_arel_work_in_rails_7)

 # Running
-Attention - since db folders are shared, please genereate migrations in rails 6 app (lowest version).
+Attention - if you want to add tables since db folders are shared, please genereate migrations in rails 6 app (or lowest version if you decide to add such).

 # Generation
 ### generate app